-Facebook pulls your memories, Twitter pushes you forwards.
+Facebook pulls your memories, X slingshots you forward.

 If you’re aspiring to build a business; market your product; find your audience; the value it brings is incredible.
-I recommend Twitter to everyone.
+I recommend X to everyone.

 I offer just one disclaimer:

-Traditionally if you have a problem, you’ll ask for help, read a book or search Stack Overflow.
+Traditionally if you have a problem, you’ll ask for help, read a book or nowadays ask OpenAI / xAI Grok.
 That’s a great way to tackle a problem because you’re in the middle of solving it.
-You need an answer, and there’s people out there that can help you right now.
+You need an answer, and there’s people out there that can help.

-But Twitter, can interrupt you with a new question.
+But X, can interrupt you with a new question.
 Every.
 Single.
 Scroll.